 Advancing Health Care Access

-- 6 Clark County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in Fiscal Year 2014.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Clark County residents saw KU Medical Center health care providers 6 times via telemedicine in Fiscal Year 2014.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 Are we forgetting anything?